kjhealy/kieranhealy.hugo/content/blog/apple-sales-trends.markdown

 {{% figure src="http://kieranhealy.org/files/misc/apple-mac-decomposition-gg.png" alt="Mac STL decomposition, v2." caption="STL decomposition for Mac sales." %}}

 Much more stable.
 Note that the seasonal swing is regular but over a much smaller range than the other two.
+As [Dr Drang notes in an update](http://leancrew.com/all-this/), you can also see a two-quarter seasonal peak for Macs---back-to-school and the holidays---compared to the one-quarter peaks for iPhones and iPads.

 For easier comparison, here are the trend-normalized seasonal swings for each product, this time on the same scale.